James E. Chaney: Interwar years

 As part of the allied occupation of the Rhineland, Chaney commanded the Coblenz aerodrome in Germany up to April 1919.
 From there he served in the Office of the Air Service Commander of the Third Army until June.
 Leaving the occupation force he took command of Air Service Production Centre at Romorantin in France to August.
 Then until October he was United States aviation officer for the Provisional District of Great Britain.

 From Britain Chaney went on to serve as an assistant military air attaché in Rome, Italy.
 He served in this capacity from October 1919 until June 1924.
 After Rome Chaney returned to the United States with service at Langley Field, Virginia until October 1924.

 Attending the Command and General Staff School at Fort Leavenworth in Kansas, Chaney graduated with honours in June 1926.
 His service continued as commandant (up to March 1928) of the Air Corps Primary Flying School at Brooks Field and the Air Corps Advanced Flying School, Kelly Field in Texas to June 1930.

 Chaney returned to Washington D.C. to attend the Army War College up to June 1931.
 Following graduation he was assigned to duty in the Office of the Chief of Air Corps in the city until January the following year.
 He attended the Disarmament Conference in Geneva, Switzerland.
 There he acted, until June 1932, as a technical advisor to General George S. Simonds.
 Following this he resumed his duties in Washington D.C. until April 1935.
 It was in this period in Washington that Chaney was appointed assistant chief of the Air Corps.

 Chaney led the Randolph Field Air Corps Training Center in Texas.
 He held this post from May 1935 until he completed his tour as assistant chief of Air Corps in July 1938.
 From Texas Chaney was posted as head of the Air Defence Command at Mitchel Field, New York in January 1940.
-Chancey was given further responsibility as commanding general of the Northeast Air District in October.
+Chaney was given further responsibility as commanding general of the Northeast Air District in October.